Life Cycle Assessment (LCA) explained

 So, you have heard about life cycle assessment and how beneficial it is for sustainability in business.
 But how does that work exactly?
 How can a request for a report or an insight into your supply chain help your competitive position?
 And how would you get started with any of this?

-This page will give you an overview of how life cycle assessment works, what all the data is for and how to get started using LCA results to boost your competitive position and improve your company’s sustainability.
+This guide will give you an overview of how life cycle assessment works, what all the data is for and how to get started using LCA results to boost your competitive position and improve your company’s sustainability.

-What is life cycle assessment (LCA)?
+What is a life cycle assessment (LCA)?

-LCA is the factual analysis of a product’s entire life cycle in terms of sustainability.
+Life cycle assessment (LCA) is the factual analysis of a product’s entire life cycle in terms of sustainability.
 Every part of a product’s life cycle – extraction of materials from the environment, the production of the product, the use phase and what happens to the product after it is no longer used – can have an impact on the environment in many ways.
 With LCA, you can evaluate the environmental impacts of your product or service from the very first to the very last or from cradle to grave.